Maximelc/WeekdayPicker/README.md

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate WeekdayPicker into your project manually.
+If you prefer to not use any of the dependency managers, you can integrate WeekdayPicker into your project manually.

 ### Usage

-After adding the framework to your project, and import the module.
+After adding the framework to your project, import the module.
 ```swift
 import WeekdayPicker
 ```